canonical/ubuntu-pro-docs/start-here.rst

 Setting up the Ubuntu Pro services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Find out how to set up the Ubuntu Pro Client and attach a machine to your subscription, then explore the tool to see what the various commands can do for you.
+Find out how to set up the Ubuntu Pro Client and attach a machine to your
+subscription.

 .. toctree::
    :maxdepth: 1

    Attach a machine to your subscription <how_to_attach.rst>
-   Get started with the Ubuntu Pro client <pro-client:tutorial-commands>

 Accessing technical support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~